A. T. Ariyaratne: Early life and education

-He is married to Neetha, and has six children- Vinya, Charika, Jeevan, Sadee, Diyath,Nimna .He also has 12 grandchildren - Janatha Marasinghe,Damni Marasinghe,Hasala Ariyaratne, Aseni Ariyaratne,Jithvan Ariyaratne, Kanishtaa Ariyaratne,Tiara Ganegama,Sanara De Silva,Liana Ariyaratne, Niven Ganegama,Sanchit De Silva,Diyana Ariyaratne.

 Sarvodaya Shramadana Movement

+Ariyaratne started his work on the Sarvodaya Shramadana Movement in 1958.
 Ariyaratne started this movement when he took, "forty high school students and twelve teachers from Nalanda College Colombo on "an educational experiment" to an outcaste village and helped the villagers fix it up.
 After many of these "educational experiments" took place and were successful, Ariyaratne and others developed ideals that have served as the basis of the Sarvodaya Movement.
 As a socially-engaged Buddhist movement, it contains three strands: "Gandhian ideals, Buddhist philosophy, and ecumenical spirituality."
 The original Sanskrit definition of Sarvodaya is "the welfare of all," but Ariyaratne has redefined the term to reflect a Buddhist ideal, "the awakening of all."
 The Sarvodaya movement places the people at the center of social change, "The village represents the heart of the nation and the source of its spiritual and moral vision."
 His movement focuses on the political empowerment of the village, Buddhist awakening, and rural development.
 The call of this movement has been for a non-violent spiritual revolution to replace structural violence as the basis of the social order.
 This spiritual revolution features the Buddhist value of non-violence it also promotes a no poverty, no affluence society.